 - Natural Disasters

-Hurricanes, blizzards, wildfires and other natural disasters can destroy crucial stopover and rest sites as well as destroying food sources birds need to refuel along their journeys.
-Birds that are caught in these disasters can suffer other effects that cause injury, debilitation or death, such as singed feathers in a wildfire or freezing in an early or late blizzard.
+Hurricanes, blizzards, wildfires, floods, and other natural disasters can destroy crucial stopover and rest sites as well as destroying food sources birds need to refuel along their journeys.
+Birds that are caught in these disasters can suffer other effects that cause injury, debilitation, or death, such as singed feathers in a wildfire or freezing in an early or late blizzard.

 Many hunting seasons coincide with migration periods, making this perilous time even more threatening for birds.
 Illegal hunting and poaching are also a threat at this time.
 Even legitimate, experienced hunters may make mistakes and inadvertently shoot protected birds that they have misidentified in flight.

 A bird's own inexperience with migration can be a great threat to its success and survival.
 Many juvenile birds make these long journeys without guidance from adults.
 They may not be able to complete the trip if they are unsuccessful in finding adequate food or if they stray too far from the typical migration route.
 While birders may enjoy the vagrant sightings of inexperienced juveniles during migration, straying far off course is likely a death sentence for the bird.

 Many people don't realize how perilous migration can be for birds, and instead chalk this seasonal behavior up as “just something birds do.”
 A more informed public can better appreciate the threats to migratory birds.
 The more awareness there is of those threats, the more likely it is that sufficient steps will be taken to help birds survive.